-If you have been arrested and charged with a criminal offense, the best possible outcome to your case is a dismissal of all charges.
+If you have been arrested and charged with a criminal offense, the best possible outcome for your case is a dismissal of all charges.
 A dismissal removes the risk of a trial and allows you to avoid a criminal conviction.
-This is important, since the consequences that come with criminal charges rest on a conviction.
+This is important since the consequences that come with criminal charges rest on a conviction.

 Reduction in Charges

 Sometimes, the prosecution will mistakenly charge a defendant with the wrong offense.
 In other situations, there might be a subjective decision to make between two similar criminal offenses.
 Our attorney could negotiate with the state to reduce the charges you face.